denten-books/plain-text/1-device.md

 on craft over art implies primarily a change in the artist's relationship to labor.
 Walter Benjamin had this view in mind when he wrote decades later about the work of art that can no longer be thought of as a "rigid, isolated object."
-Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
+Rather, it "must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
 Technique, for Benjamin, made literary works "accessible" to materialist analysis [@benjamin_author_1983,